-The UN Convention introduces and promotes the concept of "integrity" of public officials and foresees that each State Party shall take measures to ensure effective action by its authorities in the prevention, detection and punishment of corruption of public officials, including providing such authorities with adequate independence to deter the exertion of inappropriate influence on their actions (article 9).
+The Organized Crime Convention introduces and promotes the concept of integrity of public officials and obligates each State party to take measures to ensure effective action by its authorities in the prevention, detection and punishment of corruption of public officials, including providing such authorities with adequate independence to deter the exertion of inappropriate influence on their actions (article 9).

-In connection with confiscation and seizure, the UN Convention foresees that States Parties shall adopt, to the greatest extent possible within their domestic legal systems, such measures as may be necessary to enable confiscation of: i) proceeds of crime derived from offences covered by this Convention or property the value of which corresponds to that of such proceeds; and ii) property, equipment or other instrumentalities used in or destined for use in offences covered by the Convention.
-For this purpose, each State Party shall empower its courts or other competent authorities to order that bank, financial or commercial records be made available or be seized.
-Sates Parties shall not decline to act on the ground of bank secrecy.
+In connection with confiscation and seizure, the Organized Crime Convention requires States parties to adopt, to the greatest extent possible within their domestic legal systems, such measures as may be necessary to enable confiscation of: (a) proceeds of crime derived from offences covered by the Convention or property the value of which corresponds to that of such proceeds; and (b) property, equipment or other instrumentalities used in or destined for use in offences covered by the Convention.
+For this purpose, each State party is to empower its courts or other competent authorities to order that bank, financial or commercial records be made available or be seized.
+States parties are obligated not to decline to act on the ground of bank secrecy (article 12).

-The provisions of the UN Convention dealing with extradition and mutual legal assistance are similar to traditional provisions already in place in many regional or bilateral agreements.
-The major significance of these provisions is that a large number of countries is expected to ratify the Convention, making legal assistance and extradition available much more widely than is presently the case.
+The provisions of the Organized Crime Convention dealing with extradition and mutual legal assistance are similar to provisions already in place in many regional or bilateral agreements.
+The major significance of these provisions is that a large number of States are expected to ratify the Convention, making legal assistance and extradition available much more widely than is currently the case.
 These provisions are intended to set minimum standards only.
-Countries can go further in bilateral or regional arrangements, and are in fact encouraged to do so.
+States may go further in bilateral or regional arrangements and are in fact encouraged to do so.

-Under article 16, extradition from another State Party may be sought for the four specific offences established by the Convention independently of the involvement of an organized criminal group given the offence itself is punishable by the domestic laws of both States.
-Where extradition is refused solely on the ground that the concerned person is one of the requested State Party's nationals, the requested State Party shall, at the request of the State Party seeking extradition, be obliged to submit the case without undue delay to its competent authorities for the purposes of prosecution (article 16, par.10).
-Also, States Parties may not refuse a request for extradition on the sole ground that the offence is also considered to involve fiscal matters (article 16, par.
+Under article 16, extradition from another State party may be sought for the specific offences established by the Convention independently of the involvement of an organized criminal group, given that the offence itself is punishable by the domestic laws of both States.
+Where extradition is refused solely on the ground that the person concerned is a national of the requested State party, the requested State party must, at the request of the State party seeking extradition, submit the case without undue delay to its competent authorities for the purpose of prosecution (article 16, para.
+10).
+States parties may not refuse a request for extradition on the sole ground that the offence is also considered to involve fiscal matters (article 16, para.
 15).

-On the basis of article 18 the widest measure of mutual legal assistance can be requested from another State Party for any investigation, prosecution or judicial proceedings in relation to offences covered by the Convention.
-The provisions of this article can be used to obtain statements or other evidence, conduct searches or seizures, serve judicial documents, examine objects or sites, obtain original documents or certified copies, identify or trace proceeds of crime or other property, obtain bank, corporate or other records, facilitate the appearance of persons in the requesting state party, or any other form of assistance permitted by the laws of the states involved (article 18, par.3).
-Since the range of forms of assistance available is generally consistent with many existing legal assistance agreements, the major significance of the Convention provisions will be that these extend mutual legal assistance to a much greater number of countries than is presently the case.
-According to article 18, par.
-8, States Parties to the UN Convention shall not decline to render mutual legal assistance on the ground of bank secrecy.
+Pursuant to article 18, States parties are to provide one another the widest measure of mutual legal assistance for investigations, prosecutions or judicial proceedings in relation to offences covered by the Organized Crime Convention.
+The provisions of this article can be used to obtain statements or other evidence, conduct searches or seizures, serve judicial documents, examine objects or sites, obtain original documents or certified copies, identify or trace proceeds of crime or other property, obtain bank, corporate or other relevant records, facilitate the voluntary appearance of persons in the requesting State party or obtain any other form of assistance permitted by the laws of the required State party (article 18, para.
+3).
+Since the range of assistance available is generally consistent with many existing agreements on legal assistance, the provisions of the Convention are of major significance in that they extend mutual legal assistance to a much greater number of States than was previously the case.
+According to article 18, paragraph 8, of the Convention, States parties to the Convention may not decline to render such mutual legal assistance on the ground of bank secrecy.